Binta Masi Garba: Political career

 After her third consecutive tenure in the Federal House of Assembly, she re-contested and lost against Titsi Ganama.

 The People's Democratic Party (PDP) under the Chairmanship of Bamanga Tukur had serious leadership crisis and a new faction emerged in 2013.
 The new faction of the PDP was under the Chairmanship of Abubakar Kawu Baraje.
 The new faction was called the new PDP (nPDP).
 Binta Masi Garba was appointed the Woman leader of the nPDP.
 She later joined All Progressives Congress (APC) alongside Governor Murtala Nyako and other Governors.
 She contested and emerged as the Chairman of the Adamawa State Chapter of APC.
 The victory at the poll made her the first female State Chairman of a registered major political party in Nigeria.
 The controversies surrounding the election of the Adamawa State Chapter of APC Executives election almost wrecked the party.
 Binta Masi Garba fought hard to unite the party in Adamawa state She oversaw one of the most successful party primaries in Adamawa State as a seating Chairman of the Adamawa State Chapter of APC.
 She was given a waiver to contest for the Senate seat in the party primaries and she eventually emerged victorious against her male contender.
 On 28 May 2015, she won the Senate seat of Adamawa North Senatorial District by winning in 3 local government areas of the 5 LGAs in the zone.
+Binta has held and chaired several committees in the Upper Chamber which include Chairman Senate Committee on Tertiary Education and TETFUND.

+In 2022, Binta served as Chairman of the Board of National Inland Water Ways (NIWA). she also was the Board member of Nigeria Ports Authority (NPA) between 2020 and 2021.

 There were over 100 senators elected in the 8th National Assembly, but only six of these were women.
 The others were Monsurat Sunmonu from Oyo state, Stella Oduah and Uche Ekwunife who both represent Anambra, Fatimat Raji Rasaki, Oluremi Tinubu and Rose Okoji Oko.